QingweiMeng1234/project_2/README.md

       val durationSeconds = (endTimeMillis - startTimeMillis) / 1000
       println("BJKST Algorithm.
 Bucket Size:"+ args(2) + ".
 Trials:" + args(3) +".
 Time elapsed:" + durationSeconds + "s.
 Number of successes: "+ count)
   ```
 We used binary search to estimate `k`.
-The smallest `k` that we can achieve 95 success is 50.
+The smallest `k` that we can achieve 95 successes is 50.
 #### Result
 Platform |Width|Depth| time |  estimation
 ---------|-----|-----|------|------------